Tulum Travel Guide

 Where to stay in Tulum?

-Tulum extends from the beach (zona hotelera) to the town (pueblo).
+Tulum extends from the beach (divided between Zona Hotelera and Parque Nacional del Jaguar) to the town (pueblo).
 A 3km-road connects the two (Avenida Coba), with residential areas in between.
 In general, the most luxurious accommodations are close to the beach shore while the more affordable ones are towards town.

 Here are my favourite spots to stay at when visiting Tulum:

-One of the most modern neighbourhoods of Tulum, it features luxury villas, condos, cafes (check out Campanella), restaurants (the best suchi in Tulum are at Kokoro), boutiques (get your mani-pedi at Kilem), and small shops (check out Afrodita).
+One of the most modern neighbourhoods of Tulum, it features luxury villas, condos, cafes (check out Campanella), restaurants (the best sushi in Tulum are at Kokoro), and boutiques (check out Afrodita).
 It is a mainly residential area located between the beach and the town, thus very quiet, safe, and spacious.
 Personally, this is my favourite area for long-term stays.
 I have previously stayed in Agua de Mar and Ki Tulum and recommend them both highly.

 A flourishing neighbourhood in the centre of town where new trendy cafes, restaurants, and bars are regularly opening.
 The atmosphere is more lively, with lots of expats choosing to settle in this area because of its many amenities yet accessible prices.
 The central road (Calle 7) can be a bit noisy at times, but the surrounding areas are pretty quiet if there are not construction sites.
 Check out Casa Tira for an architectural villa nested in the jungle.

-The easiest way to find holiday rentals on Booking.
+The easiest way to find holiday rentals is on Booking.

-If you are interested in Real Estate Investment in Tulum, check out Tulum Land & Property.
+If you are interested in investing in real estate in Tulum, check out Tulum Land & Property.

 Mobility